neptune-ai/neptune-fetcher/docs/old/api_reference.md

 To speed up the fetching process, this method can use multithreading.
 To enable it, set the `use_threads` parameter to `True`.

-By default, the maximum number of workers is 10.
-You can change this number by setting the `NEPTUNE_FETCHER_MAX_WORKERS` environment variable.
+By default, the maximum number of workers is 32.
+You can change this number by setting the `NEPTUNE_QUERY_MAX_WORKERS` environment variable.

 __Parameters__: